ARMmbed/mbed-os-5-docs/docs/tutorials/oc_pr_tut.md

 Newly introduced revisions are marked in green.
 These are the proposed changes - the ones you are being asked to pull.
 To review individual changes, click on the files list on the right.

-The mbed Online Compiler remembers the pull request status of an imported program or library across sessions, so you can always close the Revision History panel and continue the review later.
+The Mbed Online Compiler remembers the pull request status of an imported program or library across sessions, so you can always close the Revision History panel and continue the review later.
 For example, you can open one of the changed files in the Editor and click **Compile** to check whether the code compiles successfully.
-If it does, you can download and test it on your mbed Enabled device.
+If it does, you can download and test it on your Mbed Enabled device.

 ##### Accepting a pull request